SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Homework.md

 - Call the "Save" button.
 - Display the canvas, "Save" and "Reload" buttons.
 - Call the "loadCanvas()" function from the "loadCanvas.js" file.
-- Pass to it the **new player** as an **object**, containing those properties name, money and bullets.
+- Pass to it the **new player** as an **object**, containing those properties name, money, and bullets.

-When a player’s "Delete" button is pressed, the player should be deleted, both from the HTML and from the server.
+When a player’s "Delete" button is pressed, the player should be deleted, both from the HTML and the server.

 [image assetsSrc="Remote-Databases(17).png" /]